HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 {% endhighlight %}

-Example of Format 3
+### Example of Format 3

-{% highlight voltMx %}/*set the data with sections where section header driven by template.
+{% highlight VoltMx %}/*set the data with sections where section header driven by template.
 This example has two sections and each section with two rows.*/
 [
     [{
             "secDataId1": "",